C7197-Recep/social_media_app/README.md

 Now, you can pull and push your changes

+Sometimes, especially when you already created local Git within your project but not bind it to your Github, VS Code commands may not work.

-If you already started your project on your local and want to publish it to your Github, you can do it with the following steps.
+In such situations, or if you already started your project on your local and want to publish it to your Github, you can do it with the following steps.

 1. Create a new repo on Github